 I forgot to change the load and now the baseball jersey that has to be worn in a few minutes is wet and mildewy.

-Honestly, if just one of those things happened, I would be fine.
+Honestly, if only one of those things happened, I would be fine.
 I could handle it.

 But when it all happens at once—and it always seems to happen all at once—the overwhelming realization that I can’t do it all—that I am not doing enough to handle it all—hits me like a ton of bricks.